NearHuscarl/BotExtended/docs/CUSTOM_WEAPONS.md

 ### Turret

-- Searches and fires the enemies.
+- Searches and fires at the enemies.
 - Has 300 rounds.
 - Has 4 types of damage:
   - Sensor damage: shoots everyone including allies.